Kevin-Robertson/Inveigh/README.md

 * __NBNSPause__ Default = Disabled: (Integer) Specify the number of seconds the NBNS brute force spoofer will stop spoofing after an incoming HTTP request is received.
 * __NBNSTTL__ - Default = 165 Seconds: Specify a custom NBNS TTL in seconds for the response packet.
 * __HTTP__ - Default = Enabled: (Y/N) Enable/Disable HTTP challenge/response capture.
-* __HTTPIP__ - Default = Any: Specify an IP address for the HTTP listener.
+* __HTTPIP__ - Default = Any: Specify a TCP IP address for the HTTP listener.
 * __HTTPPort__ - Default = 80: Specify a TCP port for the HTTP listener.
 * __HTTPAuth__ - Default = NTLM: (Anonymous,Basic,NTLM) Specify the HTTP/HTTPS server authentication type.
 This setting does not apply to wpad.dat requests.
 * __HTTPBasicRealm__ - Specify a realm name for Basic authentication.
 This parameter applies to both HTTPAuth and WPADAuth.
+Use PowerShell character escapes where necessary.
 * __HTTPResponse__ - Specify a string or HTML to serve as the default HTTP/HTTPS response.
 This response will not be used for wpad.dat requests.
 * __WPADAuth__ - Default = NTLM: (Anonymous,Basic,NTLM) Specify the HTTP/HTTPS server authentication type for wpad.dat requests.
 Setting to Anonymous can prevent browser login prompts.
 * __WPADIP__ - Specify a proxy server IP to be included in a basic wpad.dat response for WPAD enabled browsers.
 This parameter must be used with WPADPort.
 * __WPADPort__ - Specify a proxy server port to be included in a basic wpad.dat response for WPAD enabled browsers.
 This parameter must be used with WPADIP.
 * __WPADDirectHosts__ - Comma separated list of hosts to list as direct in the wpad.dat file.
 Listed hosts will not be routed through the defined proxy.
 * __WPADResponse__ - Specify wpad.dat file contents to serve as the wpad.dat response.
 This parameter will not be used if WPADIP and WPADPort are set.
+Use PowerShell character escapes where necessary.
 * __Challenge__ - Default = Random: Specify a 16 character hex NTLM challenge for use with the HTTP listener.
 If left blank, a random challenge will be generated for each request.
 This will only be used for non-relay captures.
 * __MachineAccounts__ - Default = Disabled: (Y/N) Enable/Disable showing NTLM challenge/response captures from machine accounts.
 * __ConsoleOutput__ - Default = Disabled: (Y/N) Enable/Disable real time console output.
 If using this option through a shell, test to ensure that it doesn't hang the shell.